gitter-badger/nct/doc/nct.md

 -m mode_str, --mode mode_str
  This option is valid only for "nomenu" sub-command.
 Following are the modes supported.
 The mode "alldef" is assumed if this option is not given.

+  **update**	Keep the existing configuration intact and select defaults for new configuration elements.

-  **alldef**	Select all default values for each configuration element.
+  **alldef**	Disregard existing configuration and select all default values for each configuration element.

-  **allno**	Unselect all boolean and tristate configuration elements.
+  **allno**	Disregard existing configuration and deselect all boolean and tristate configuration elements.

-  **allyes**	Select all boolean and tristate configuration elements.
+  **allyes**	Disregard existing configuration and select all boolean and tristate configuration elements.

-  **random**	Randomly select boolean and tristate configuration elements.
+  **random**	Disregard existing configuration and randomly select boolean and tristate configuration elements.

 -c config_file, --config config_file
  File containing current selection of configuration settings.
 The file ".nct" is assumed if this option is not given.
 In case if user saves the modified settings, this file gets overwritten with new settings.